-The stadium clock shows 50 minutes of played time.
-I see a short stocky player with a flowing black hair in a blue shirt with number 10 on the back getting a ball near the midfield and starting to make his way into the England’s team’s territory.
+The stadium clock shows 50 minutes of playing time.
+I see a short stocky player with flowing black hair in a blue shirt with number 10 on the back getting a ball near the midfield and starting to make his way into England’s territory.
 Diego.
 He moves effortlessly.
 The ball appears to be glued to his foot.
-He accelerates and with his dribbling moves leaves three English players one after another to stare at his back, while advancing the ball closer to the penalty zone.
+He accelerates and with his dribbling moves leaves three English players one after another to stare at his back while advancing the ball closer to the penalty zone.
 Right before entering the penalty zone, he passes the ball to the right while continuing to charge to the net.
 The Argentinian player, for whom the pass was intended, connects with the ball awkwardly and the ball goes to the English defender who also can’t handle it properly and the ball, bouncing off his leg, flies high in the air towards the English goalkeeper, Peter Shilton.
 Maradona, who just seconds ago passed the ball, is all alone in front of Shilton and the ball is mid-air between him and the English goalkeeper.
 Diego jumps as high as he can and reunites with the ball, knocking it to the net with his head.
 Or at least, it appears that he knocked it with his head.
 The English defenders all instantaneously raise their hands protesting: he scored it with a hand!!!
 But Maradona is having none of this; he is running towards the stands celebrating the goal without looking back.
 The Argentinian fans are jubilant.
-The Argentinian lady hugs and kisses me on a cheek.
+The Argentinian lady hugs and kisses me on the cheek.
 The English lads from above are booing relentlessly and screaming “handball” from the top of their lungs.
 The atmosphere in the stadium is a strange mix of confused celebration and indignation.